fakufaku/pyramic-dataset/README.md

 #### Checksum the Raw Data

-The `sha256` checksums of the wav files is available in `checksums.txt`.
+The `sha256` checksums of the wav files are available in `checksums.txt`.
 The checksums were obtained by running

     sha256sum recordings/ > checksums.txt